qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 ===============

-Users have several possibilities to manipulate feature with the contextual menu like zoom to feature, copy cell content, etc. They are explain below:
+Users have several possibilities to manipulate feature with the contextual menu
+like:

-* Select all or :kbd:`Ctrl+A`
+* Select all (:kbd:`Ctrl+A`) the features
-* To copy the content of a cell in the clipboard, right-click on the feature within the attribute table and select :guilabel:`Copy cell content`.
+* Copy the content of a cell in the clipboard with :guilabel:`Copy cell content`.
+* Zoom into a feature, without having to select it with :guilabel:`Zoom to feature`.
+* Open form.
+It toggles attribute table into form view with a focus on the clicked feature

 .. _figure_copy_cell: